emmekeaarts/mHMMbayes/README.md

 mHMMbayes
 =========

 With the package mHMMbayes you can fit multilevel hidden Markov models.
 The multilevel hidden Markov model (HMM) is a generalization of the well-known hidden Markov model, tailored to accomodate (intense) longitudinal data of multiple individuals simultaneously.
 Using a multilevel framework, we allow for heterogeneity in the model parameters (transition probability matrix and conditional distribution), while estimating one overall HMM.
 The model has a great potential of application in many fields, such as the social sciences and medicine.
 The model can be fitted on multivariate data with a catagorical distribution, and include individual level covariates (allowing for e.g., group comparisons on model parameters).
 Parameters are estimated using Bayesian estimation utilizing the forward-backward recursion within a hybrid Metropolis within Gibbs sampler.
-The package also a function to simulate data.
+The package also includes a function to simulate data and a function to obtain the most likely hidden state sequence for each individual using the Viterbi algorithm.

 NOTE: this is a beta version of the package.
 The package is still (heavily) under development, new functionalities will be added and functionalities will be altered in the near future.